 Red Cross Representative: Having served as honorary vice chair of the Red Cross since her first year as First Lady, Eleanor Roosevelt became increasingly involved in recommending internal improvements to the organization and publicly leading blood donation and fundraising drives during the war.
 When she made overseas trips, she visited Red Cross units to ensure that servicemen were receiving all they needed, and she wore the organization’s uniform on her South Pacific trip in 1943 as its unsalaried representative.

-Wartime Travels: Invited by the Queen of England to review the wartime work of English women, Eleanor Roosevelt went to England from October 21 to November 17, 1942, making her the first incumbent First Lady to make a trip outside of the U.S. without the President.
+Wartime Travels: Invited by the Queen of England to review the wartime work of English women, Eleanor Roosevelt went to England from October 21 to November 17, 1942, making her the first incumbent First Lady to a make lenghy trip outside of the U.S. without the President (Ida McKinley had briefly visited Mexico in May of 1901 for a breakfast gathering and Edith Wilson had joined President Wilson for his post-World War I trip to Europe).
 She visited U.S. serviceman, including segregated African-American troops, reporting to the President on needed improvements in recreational facilities and other needs that were not being met.
 She also became the first First Lady to broadcast a message to foreign people, delivering a radio address on the BBC.
 She made her second international trip from August 17 to September 24, 1943 as a representative of the Red Cross, to the South Pacific islands, New Zealand and Australia.
 She went not only to also assess the unique tropical conditions the servicemen endured but also improve relations with the Australian government.
 She would see about 400,000 American servicemen at bases and hospitals, including a stop at Gaudalcanal.
 The second trip engendered public criticism that she had no right to travel so widely in wartime when others were limited, and that she had no right to wear the Red Cross uniform since she’d never received their requisite training.
 When she made her third wartime overseas trip from March 4-28, 1944, to bases in the Caribbean basin, she did not wear the uniform.

 Friend of the G.I.: In large part as a result of her international trips to visit U.S. servicemen, where she spent hours at hospital bedsides and joined in all meals in the mess halls, Eleanor Roosevelt forged many personal friendships with individual members of the various services.
 She carried on personal correspondence with them but also following up on their reports of problems or irregularities in the system.
 She also reviewed the routine letters sent by the President to families of the military who were killed in action and had them redrafted with a more humane tone.
 As an editorial in the Army’s newspaper Stars and Stripes observed, this woman whose own four sons were all on active duty, resembled their own mothers back home and that many came to think of and respond to her as such.